Antonio Mennini

-Antonio Mennini (born 2 September 1947) is an Italian prelate of the Roman Catholic Church.
-He served as the Nuncio to Great Britain from 18 December 2010, having been appointed by Pope Benedict XVI, until 6 February 2017 when Pope Francis transferred him to work in the Secretariat of State in Rome where he is responsible for relations between the Holy See and Italy.
+Antonio Mennini (born 2 September 1947) is an Italian prelate of the Catholic Church.
+Having been appointed by Pope Benedict XVI, he served as the Nuncio to Great Britain from 18 December 2010 until 6 February 2017 when Pope Francis transferred him to work in the Secretariat of State in Rome where he is responsible for relations between the Holy See and Italy.

-Besides his native Italian, Mennini can speak English, French, Spanish, German, Bulgarian and Russian.
+Besides his native Italian, Mennini speaks English, French, Spanish, German, Bulgarian and Russian.